 - The two actions are: (1) Bringing out a good organization of the components of patients’ therapeutic self-care demands.
-(2) Selection of combination of ways of helping that will be effective and efficient in compensating for/overcoming patient’s self-care deficits.
+(2) Selection of a combination of helping methods will be effective and efficient in compensating for/overcoming the patient’s self-care deficits.

 Implementation & Evaluation

-- Nurse assists the patient or family in self-care matters to achieve identified and described health and health-related results.
+- A nurse assists the patient or family in self-care matters to identify and describe health and health-related results.
 Collecting evidence in evaluating results achieved against results specified in the nursing system design.

-- Actions are directed by etiology component of nursing diagnosis.
+- The etiology component of nursing diagnosis directs actions.

-- Orem’s theory provides a comprehensive basis to nursing practice.
-It has utility for professional nursing in the areas of nursing practice, nursing education and administration.
+- Orem’s theory provides a comprehensive basis for nursing practice.
+It has utility for professional nursing in the areas of nursing practice, nursing education, and administration.